 Note: in Spanish, we don’t capitalize demonyms.
 Also remember that demonyms follow subject-adjective agreement rules.
 Using a demonym with a feminine noun like mujeres will change the ending: Chilean women in Spanish become mujeres chilenas.

 Just as there are demonyms for country of origin, there are regional terms too.

 Regional demonyms are more specific and the names tend to be more creative and harder to guess.
-Over time and with repeated exposure, you can memorize these by ear.
+Over time and with repeated exposure, we are sure you will be able to memorize them.

 Some demonyms also have shorter, colloquial versions.
-They are like a nickname for the gentilicio and they get used quite a bit in common conversation.
+They are like nicknames for gentilicios and they get used quite a bit in common conversation.
 Here are some demonyms from Latin America.
 Can you guess what country they refer to?